PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 lowering rule, global tolerance relaxation, or forced index ordering was added.
 No cause-unclassified active Tier 0–4 model remains at this checkpoint.

+`text_recognition_CRNN_CN_2021nov_int8.onnx` retains its failure but now has the more precise reason `lstm_float_drift_crosses_quantization_boundary_before_qlinear_matmul`.
+The second fused LSTM is within `max_abs=4.181463737040758e-06`; exactly one value at `[23,266]` crosses the next QuantizeLinear boundary by one quantum.
+Six QLinearMatMul outputs consequently differ by one quantum.
+For both the ONNX and direct tensors, an explicit INT32 NumPy matmul plus declared requantization matches every QLinearMatMul element when fed that runtime's own quantized input.
+The final `max_abs=0.14842605590820312` therefore does not justify a matmul rewrite or a semantics-changing rounding bias.

 Those GridSample siblings remain normal threshold failures.
 Their upstream feature tensors agree to roughly `1e-4`, and the generated grid agrees except for sparse coordinates (`max_abs=0.010283231735229492`).
 With